MrClappy/XMRigMonitor/README.md

-PulseTime		| How often XMRigMonitor checks on XMRig  | Seconds CPUMonitor		| Adds a CPU Temperature check every PulseTime | Enabled / Disabled ScheduledTask		| Creates a task to run on boot and idle state  | Enabled / Disabled EmailOnXMRigCrash | Sends an email when XMRig crashes | True / False EmailOnXMRigCrashSubject  | Subject line of the email when XMRig crashes | Text string in quotes EmailOnSystemCrash  | Sends an email when the system crashes  | True / False EmailOnSystemCrashSubject | Subject line of the email when the system crashes | Text string in quotes EmailOnTangoDownSubject | Subject line of the email when Tango disconnects | Text string in quotes EmailAccount  | Email address used to send emails | Email address
+PulseTime		| How often XMRigMonitor checks on XMRig  | Seconds CPUMonitor		| Adds a CPU Temperature check every PulseTime | Enabled / Disabled ScheduledTask		| Creates a task to run on boot and idle state  | Enabled / Disabled EmailOnXMRigCrash | Sends an email when XMRig crashes | Enabled / Disabled EmailOnXMRigCrashSubject  | Subject line of the email when XMRig crashes | Text string in quotes EmailOnSystemCrash  | Sends an email when the system crashes  | Enabled / Disabled EmailOnSystemCrashSubject | Subject line of the email when the system crashes | Text string in quotes EmailOnTangoDownSubject | Subject line of the email when Tango disconnects | Text string in quotes EmailAccount  | Email address used to send emails | Email address